 Many excellent smart thermostats are available.
 Here are a few highly-regarded examples popular across the US:

-1. Ecobee Smart Thermostat Premium: A top contender known for reliable room sensors (ideal for balancing comfort and detecting occupancy), broad smart home compatibility (Alexa, Google Assistant, HomeKit), intuitive interface, and often includes a C-wire adapter (Power Extender Kit).
+- The Sensor-Rich Premium Choice: A top contender known for reliable room sensors (ideal for balancing comfort and detecting occupancy), broad smart home compatibility, intuitive interface, and often includes a C-wire adapter (Power Extender Kit).
 Check Price & Reviews on Amazon

-2. Google Nest Learning Thermostat: The original “learning” thermostat.
+- The Fully Automated Learning Model: The original “learning” thermostat.
 Automatically builds schedules based on your adjustments.
 Features a premium design and typically doesn’t require a C-wire for most standard systems (uses power-sharing technology, though C-wire is still best for reliability).
 Integrates deeply with the Google ecosystem.Check Price & Reviews on Amazon.

 The Verdict: Is a Smart Thermostat Right for Your Home?